secretstartups/handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_index.md

 ### How often will this program run?

-Our goal is to enroll all elidigible managers into Elevate+ during FY25.
+Our goal is to enroll all eligible managers into Elevate+ during FY25.

 ### Is there opportunity to participate in the program if I am an aspiring manager?